 The active ingredients in Kava are called Kavalactones.
 Kavalactones give Kava it's stress-fighting and muscle relaxing effects as well as promotes in some cases a sense of euphoria.

 Consuming Kava is best on an empty stomach so that all the kavalactones can be readily absorbed by the body.
-It has a bitter, peppery taste and varies depending on the strength of the Kava drink.
+It has a bitter, peppery taste and varies depending on the strength.
 Your mouth will experience a numbing sensation.
 This is normal and the sensation will pass in about 10 minutes.

 Kava has a strong but not unpleasant smell.
 Its taste can be peppery, grainy and earthy.
-It has been described as tasting like “bitter earth”.
-Kava is definitely an acquired taste.
+It has been described as tasting like “bitter earth”, and is definitely an acquired taste.
 It’s hard to find a pleasant tasting Kava; but as we say, “we don’t drink it for the taste we drink it for the effects."
 After drinking Kava your mouth will tingle and feel numb, this is completely normal!
-In Fiji it is considered a compliment to make a face after drinking Kava; it means that the Kava is very strong and well made!
+In Fiji it is considered a compliment to make a face; it means that the Kava is very strong and well made!

 Kava is digested in the liver and can increase the effects of alcohol.
-Alcohol is best when avoided up to 24 hours before and after drinking Kava.
-It's important to drink plenty of water between each drink.
+Alcohol is best when avoided up to 24 hours before and after having Kava.
+It's important to drink plenty of water in between.
+Kava is better on an empty stomach and a light meal is suggested afterward.

 Kava is subtle and works in harmony with the body and mind.
 These qualities make Kava highly praised by its native consumers, whose lifestyle requires being active and full mental clarity.